 Scrap metal.
-Scrap metal is among the most important components for our steel production and accounted for approximately 61.0% of our consolidated manufacturing conversion cost in 2023 (60% of the manufacturing conversion cost in our Mexico operations, 34% of the manufacturing conversion cost in our U.S. operations and 63% in our Brazil operations).
-Scrap metal accounted for 60.5% of our consolidated manufacturing conversion cost in 2022 (62% of the manufacturing conversion cost in our Mexico operations, 31% of the manufacturing conversion cost in our U.S. operations and 66% in our Brazil operations), compared to 70% of our consolidated manufacturing conversion cost in 2021 (67% of the manufacturing conversion cost in our Mexico operations, 43% of the manufacturing conversion cost in our U.S. operations and 72% in our Brazil operations).
+Scrap metal is among the most important components for our steel production and accounted for approximately 62% of our consolidated manufacturing conversion cost in 2024 (62% of the manufacturing conversion cost in our Mexico operations, 0% of the manufacturing conversion cost in our U.S. operations and 64% in our Brazil operations).
 Scrap metal is principally generated from automobile, industrial, naval and railroad industries.
 The market for scrap metal is influenced by availability, freight costs, speculation by scrap brokers and other conditions largely beyond our control.
 Fluctuations in scrap costs directly influence the cost of sales of finished goods.

 We purchase raw scrap from dealers in Mexico and the San Diego area, and we process the raw scrap into refined scrap metal at our Guadalajara, San Luis, Mexicali and Apizaco facilities.
-We meet our refined scrap metal requirements through: (i) our wholly-owned scrap processing facilities, which in the aggregate provided us with approximately 13.8% and 11.5% of our refined scrap tonnage in 2023 and 2022, respectively, and (ii) purchases from third party scrap processors in Mexico and the southwestern United States, which, in the aggregate, provided us with approximately 85.1% and 1.2 of our refined scrap tonnage, respectively, in 2023 and approximately 87.3% and 1.2%, respectively, in 2022.
-We are a large scrap collector in the Mexicali, Tijuana and Hermosillo regions, and, by primarily dealing directly with small Mexican scrap collectors, we believe where been able to purchase scrap at prices lower than those in the international and Mexican markets.
-We purchase scrap on the open market through a number of brokers or directly from scrap dealers for our Brazil facilities.
+We meet our refined scrap metal requirements through: (i) our wholly-owned scrap processing facilities, which in the aggregate provided us with approximately 15% and 13.8% of our refined scrap tonnage in 2024 and 2023, respectively, and (ii) purchases from third party scrap processors in Mexico and the southwestern United States, which, in the aggregate, provided us with approximately 81.9% and 1.7% of our refined scrap tonnage, respectively, in 2024 and approximately 85.1% and 1.2 respectively in 2023.
+We are a large scrap collector in the Mexicali, Tijuana and Hermosillo regions, and, by primarily dealing directly with small Mexican scrap collectors, we believe we have been able to purchase scrap at prices lower than those in the international and Mexican markets.
+We purchase scrap on the open market through a number of brokers or directly from scrap dealers for our U.S. facilities.
 We do not depend on any single scrap supplier to meet our scrap requirements.